 The unveiling comes on the back of WhatsApp’s debut last year of its Business API.
 That service enabled businesses to answer customers’ queries via automated messages.
 While customers could limit the messages they received from businesses, they will not be able to skip or block status display advertising.

 WhatsApp users worldwide will be able to view full-screen ads shown in-between friends’ status updates.
 Launched in 2017, the Status feature allows users to share photos, videos, and GIFs that live on the section for 24 hours

-It is likely that Facebook Ads will be a blueprint for WhatsApp advertising channel, serving up personalised content to users based on their profile, device use information and off-Facebook activity.
+It is likely that Facebook Ads will be a blueprint for the WhatsApp advertising channel, serving up personalised content to users based on their profile, device use information, and off-Facebook activity.

 There is the question, however, of how well brands and consumers will react to the app’s monetisation.
 Businesses and digital agencies are always on the lookout for the next big marketing channel to reach as many people as they can, but consumers still regard WhatsApp as a secure, private communication platform between their close friends and family.